Hashpa’ah: Jewish Spiritual Direction Training

 January 11, 2020

-Faculty members will present and demonstrate various models of spiritual guidance as they engage the participants in prayer, meditation, and probing dialogues, intended to explore new possibilities of receiving guidance in the presence of the Divine.
+Faculty members present and demonstrate various models of spiritual guidance as they engage participants in prayer, meditation, and probing dialogues, intended to explore new possibilities of receiving guidance in the Divine presence.

 Program Details